Delta-Solutions/mysqltools/README.md

 Mysqltools is a command line tool to help you manage your mysql databases.
 You can use it to compare databases, create database backups.

+## Use case

+If you like to create your database in your favourite sql tool instead of with migrations it can be hard to keep your development database and live database structure in sync.
+This tools solves that problem.
+You can compare the structure of a source database against a target database en retreive the sql statements to make the structures in sync.

 ## Requirements

 Mysqltools is a command line tool tested on MacOs desktop and Linux servers.